 What is Conflict Management?

 Conflict management is the practice and skill set that allows managers to identify, prevent, minimize, and eliminate conflict in the workplace.
-Excellent conflict management not only leads to beneficial business results but treats all parties involved with respect and fairness.
+Excellent leadership skills in conflict management creates beneficial business outcomes because it treats all parties involved with respect and fairness.
 When leaders undertake conflict management correctly, everyone feels valued and understood no matter the “side” they’re on.

 Understanding the 5 Conflict Management Styles